 Why is Intent Marketing Better than Affiliate Marketing?

 Intent marketing is also suitable for almost every type of marketing campaign.
 Content marketing, email marketing, social media marketing, mobile marketing, PPC ad campaigns, and more can all be made better with the injection of intent marketing tactics.
-Intent marketing coupled with your existing marketing campaigns work to boost their ROI and your bottom line.
+Intent marketing coupled with your existing marketing campaigns works to boost your ROI and your bottom line.

 On top of this, affiliate marketing has developed a negative reputation in the last couple of years.
 Partners have complained that costs are high, but they aren’t always matched by results.
 Some affiliates have used fraudulent tactics that tricked partners into paying for fake clicks.
 Customers have also complained about affiliate marketing links, such as when bloggers claim to give an objective, honest review of a product but turn out to be getting paid for every reader who clicks on the link.